thiagolcmelo/simulation/README.md

 ## Development

-The idea is to improve the world over time, this is just a pessimistic view of a worls with limited options.
+The idea is to improve the world over time.
+This is just a pessimistic view of a world with limited options.

 Some characteristics probably seem controvertial, but it tries to capture some evil aspects of the world.